rahulnbhandari/sprite_thumbnail_preview/README.md

-# JWPlayer thumbnail preview generator
+# Sprite generator for preview on player toolbar

-A simple but effective command-line tool for generating thumbnails of a video and corresponding VTT file for use within JW Player to generate the toolbar thumbnail previews.
+A simple but effective command-line tool for generating thumbnails of a video and corresponding VTT file for use within JW/VideoJS Player to generate the toolbar thumbnail previews.

 ### Requirements